getcarina/getcarina.com/_tutorials/006-how-to-run-docker-image.md

   -tutorial
 ---

-# How to find and run a Docker Image.
+# How to find and pull a Docker Image.

 Docker Images serve as the building blocks for containers.
 The image acts as software you load into the container.
 They can be as simple as running a single command like `run hello-world`, or as complex as an entire database or host operating system.